crystalcommerce/cc-cli/README.md

 To choose columns/json keys to display:

   Display the available 'key-chains' for a given command.
-Say for example `cc catalog products`:
+Say for example `$ cc catalog products`:

     $ cc catalog products --keychains